 Ignore The Dust: WINNING ENTRY

-Dusting is a chore very few of us enjoy doing, but it is one which seems to need doing on a regular basis.
-That is, if you don’t follow the winning old wives tale, sent in to us by Norman Cherry PhD DA MCSD FRSA CRODCP.
+Dusting is a chore that very few of us enjoy doing, but it is one that seems to need doing on a regular basis.
+That is if you don’t follow the winning old wives tale, sent into us by Norman Cherry Ph.D.
+DA MCSD FRSA CRODCP.

 Norman tells us…